openshift/openshift-origin-design/web-console/4.0-designs/storage/snapshots/snapshot.md

 ![Snapshot Modal-Cron](img/PVC-List-12.png)

 ### Status Indication
-While snapshotting is in progress, the status indication shown is “snapshotting”.
+While snapshotting is in progress, the status indication shown is “Creating snapshot”.
 Clicking on the status indicator will show a popover with the progress indication.
 ![PVC List Page](img/PVC-List-06.png)
 ![PVC List Page](img/PVC-List-07.png)